Theatre in Ashland

 Enrollment, Fees, and Registration

-*Returning students who have taken English 35 or English 135 more than twice, must pay an additional fee of $50 to thw Extended Learning Center.
-Write a separate check for $50 payable to Pasadena City College; note on memo line: Extended Learning Center.
+Returning students who have taken English 35 or 135 more than twice must pay an additional fee to the Extended Learning Center.
+Write a separate check payable to Pasadena City College; note on memo line: Extended Learning Center.

-Brochures and enrollment forms are available in the English Division C245 or by downloading the files below.
+Flyers are available in the English Department Office C245 or download below.

 For further information:

 Pasadena City College is a state-supported, fully accredited, two-year community college with more than 28,000 students.
 It is located in Pasadena, California, and serves primarily the West San Gabriel Valley area.
 PCC offers a high-quality education with an extensive range of general education, transfer, certificate, and associate degree programs.
 With more than 60 academic and 70 Career and Technical Education programs - as well as Continuing Education, Extended Learning programs, and the Community Education Center - PCC can meet a variety of educational needs.